Critical Questions for Daylight Simulationists - Chicago Chapter

 Watch a Preview of This Video

+This is a recording of a Chicago Chapter event, held on November 7, 2019 at DATABASED+ at dbHMS in Chicago.
 Please join ChiBPSA & AIA 2030 Committee for a deep-dive into the latest in daylight analysis trends and simulation technologies.
 A pair of daylight analysis experts representing software developer and building simulation practitioner perspectives will explore a case study on how early-phase daylighting analysis can help inform design decisions and explore the following topics:

 Are we at a crossroads yet where we don’t need to create secondary models for robust yet practical daylight simulation?